 - Mid-year population estimates are produced by the Northern Ireland Statistics and Research Agency (NISRA).
 The estimates refer to the size of the usually resident population at 30 June; the statistics are therefore often referred to as the mid-year estimates.
-The most recent estimates, published in June 2016, relate to the population at mid-2015. - The method used to estimate the age distribution of the population aged 90 and over is an internationally recognised standard approach known as the Kannisto-Thatcher Survivor Ratio Method.
+The most recent estimates, published in June 2017, relate to the population at mid-2016. - The method used to estimate the age distribution of the population aged 90 and over is an internationally recognised standard approach known as the Kannisto-Thatcher Survivor Ratio Method.
 This method requires previous years' estimates to be revised when new death registration data becomes available.
-Estimates of the population aged 90 and over, by single year of age and sex, are constrained to mid-year population estimates for the entire 90 and over age group. - Whilst this report concentrates on the significant increase in the population aged 85 and over, it is still important to recognise that the number of people aged 85 and over represents a small proportion of the total population (i.e. 1.9 per cent in mid-2015). - Statistics for the population aged 85 and over are available on the NISRA Website.
-An infographic highlighting the important figures and trends in the data has also been released. - Equivalent and comparable estimates of the population aged 90 and over for England and Wales by the Office for National Statistics (ONS), and for Scotland by National Records Scotland (NRS) will also be released on 29 September 2016.
-A UK comparison paper analysing the comparability of these estimates between the four UK countries is also available. - Estimates of the population aged 85 and over for mid-2016, as well as a revised series for mid-2001 to mid-2015, are expected to be published in September 2017. - The revisions policy for population statistics is available here. - We welcome feedback from users on the content, format and relevance of this release.
-Users can send feedback directly to census.nisra@finance-ni.gov.uk. - Follow NISRA on Twitter and Facebook. - All media inquiries should be directed to the DoF Communications Office:
+Estimates of the population aged 90 and over, by single year of age and sex, are constrained to mid-year population estimates for the entire 90 and over age group. - Whilst this report concentrates on the significant increase in the population aged 85 and over, it is still important to recognise that the number of people aged 85 and over represents a small proportion of the total population (i.e. 2.0 per cent in mid-2016). - Statistics for the population aged 85 and over are available on the NISRA Website.
+An infographic highlighting the important figures and trends in the data has also been released. - Equivalent and comparable estimates of the population aged 90 and over for England and Wales by the Office for National Statistics (ONS), and for Scotland by National Records Scotland (NRS) have also been released on 27 September 2017.
+A UK comparison paper analysing the comparability of these estimates between the four UK countries is also available. - Estimates of the population aged 85 and over for mid-2017, as well as a revised series for mid-2001 to mid-2016, are expected to be published in September 2018. - The revisions policy for population statistics is available here. - We welcome feedback from users on the content, format and relevance of this release.
+Users can send feedback directly to census@nisra.gov.uk. - Follow NISRA on Twitter and Facebook. - All media inquiries should be directed to the DoF Communications Office: